Maryam-hkiabi/OralMicrobiome/README.md

 ## Description

-The OralMicrobiomeSubstanceUse package provides tools for analyzing different microbial species in the oral microbiome of substance users, enabling researchers to compare species presence across different substance use types and visualize these differences.
-The goal of OralMicrobiomeSubstanceUse is to map different microbial species found in the oral microbiome of substance users.

 The OralMicrobiomeSubstanceUse package provides tools for analyzing and comparing microbial species in the oral microbiome of individuals who use substances, including tobacco, cannabis, and other drugs.
 This